teyahbd/ecommerce-keyword-api/README.md

 ## 2. Training the word vectors

 You should have generated a file called `cleaned_dataset.txt` inside the `/model_training` folder which contains the data in an appropriate format for training.
-Follow the detailed instructions in the second jupyter notebook `/model_training/train_model.ipynb` to train the word vectors using this data.
+Follow the [walk-through](https://github.com/teyahbd/ecommerce-keyword-api/blob/main/model_training/train_model.ipynb) in the second jupyter notebook `/model_training/train_model.ipynb` to train the word vectors using this data.
 Again, we've included a basic Python script for this so you can complete these steps in one go using the command:

 ```
 python3 train_model.py